IsaDonutCat/SeniorSeminar/README.md

     - seminar asks whether the presenter is busy, since the presenter can have multiple classes
     - student constructor is overloaded to account for those who didn't select
     - a boolean inside student makes it easy to see if there's a choice or not - returns -1 if there isn't.
-    - wrote an equals() method inside student to hopefully be able to use indexOf() from arraylist (thanks javaDoc)
+    - wrote an equals() method inside student to hopefully be able to use indexOf() from arraylist (thanks javaDoc) \

+# January 24th, 2024

+# January 26th, 2024
+- Was not in class

+# January 30th, 2024
+- Created a ranking system
+- Changed Seminar to be a unique instance for each session
+- Began writing an assigning function but did not want to access last row and column for some reason.